Jay-Karia/lingopy-online/README.md

 ## Usage

-1. Select your programming language from the dropdown
+1. Select your language from the dropdown
 2. Write your code in the editor
 3. Click "Run" to execute
 4. View the output below